Beyarz/vertical/README.md

 A new vertical line every second.
 <br>
-The amount of seconds can easily be adjusted aswell as color & size.
+The interval can easily be adjusted aswell as color & size.
 <br><br>
 This can be applied when you want to visualize real-time changes.